praveenr2998/Optical-Actuation-Of-Robotic-Finger-Movements-Using-Computer-Vision/README.md

 # STEPS TO RUN THE MODEL AND OBTAIN THE SIMILAR OUTPUT
 ---> All you need to do is create an environment with the above given specifications and download the model-r1.13.0 file.

----> After creating the environment the execution file will be present in the directory : \models-r1.13.0\research\object_detection
+---> After creating the environment the execution file will be present in the directory : models-r1.13.0\models-r1.13.0\research\object_detection

 ---> In this directory if you want just the finger-count/orientation detection part run Object_detetection_webcam.py.

 ---> If you have the hardware to then run Object_detection_webcam-serial_communication.py.

+# HARDWARE
+Arduino-Uno,4-Servo-Motors,a robotic arm frame redesigned to suit the need.